decentraland/documentation/content/creator/scene-editor/scene-editor-essentials.md

 ## The entity tree

 On the left margin, you'll see a tree structure with all of the entities in the scene.
-This includes all of the items you add, as well as a few default ones.
+This includes all of the items you add, as well as a few default entities.

 {{< hint info >}}
-**💡 Tip**: An **Entity** can be thought of as just another word for an **Item**, they are a more code-level concept.
-Items must have at least a position and a visible shape, an Entity doesn't need to have either.
+**💡 Tip**: Everything in a scene is an Entity, they are the basic building blocks of scenes.
+Items are Entities that have at least a position and a visible shape.
 {{< /hint >}}

 Instead of selecting an item by clicking on it from the 3D view of the scne, you can select it from the tree view.
 Click the right-mouse button on an entity to reveal more options: you can rename, delete, or duplicate, also create a child entity, or add a component to the entity.